-I'm a founder at FableLabs and this is my story
+We're wired for stories.
+I'm the founder at FableLabs and this is my story

 Simple.
 Humans are fundamentally WIRED for stories.
 Before we learned to write in 3200 B.C., we told stories to pass information down through each generation.
-Those able to absorb these stories were able to survive and reproduce (the rest were probably consumed by lions).
-Stories have the ability to TEACH us, INSPIRE us, make us CRY, make us LAUGH.
+Those of us that were able to absorb these stories survived and reproduced (the rest were probably consumed by lions).
+Stories have the ability to TEACH us, INSPIRE us, make us CRY, and make us LAUGH.
 Stories may very well be the most valuable intangible asset in our lives.

-FableLabs turns anyone with a mobile phone and idea into an interactive storyteller.
+We're turning anyone with a laptop / mobile phone and idea into an episodic or interactive storyteller.
 The gaming industry has done an amazing job with stories about knights defeating dragons to save helpless princesses but we think it's time to make room for other genres of storytelling.
-We can't wait to see what you can do with our tools!
+We can't wait to see what you can do on our platform!

 -Thomas (Founder & CEO, Linkedin)

 Former investor at Elevation Partners, banker at Morgan Stanley, engineer at Berkeley.
 Thomas has been on both sides of the table, as a private equity investor (BioWare, Pandemic) as well as building free-to-play games from the trenches that have acquired millions of users.
 Talk to me about storytelling, strategic board games, rock climbing, or how to make a great bowl of beef noodle soup.